WDOTS/gh-pages-example/README.md

 Firstly, it requires you to commit your source code *and* your built code.
 This means you have to remember to run `npm run build` every time you commit.
 This may not seem like too much of a chore, but it's easy to forget to do it.
-It will become more of an issue as your build process becomes more complex, for instance if you want to introduce the concept of "development build" and a "production build", with the development build built to optimise the ability for the developer to debug, and the production build optimised for performance.
+It will become more of an issue as your build process becomes more complex.
+For instance, you may want to introduce the concept of a "development build" and a "production build", with the development build optimised for debugging, and the production build optimised for performance.

 The second problem with this approach is that there is no safety net.
 When you push `gh_pages`, your code has to work or it will break in production.
 This is a bit scary, especially as your site becomes more complex, the number of collaborators grows and the chances of something going wrong increases.

-It is therefore safer and more efficient to have an automated build and deployment process that can generate the code in your `build` folder automatically, perform any tests or quality checks and, if everything passes, deploys your code up to your production environment.
+It is therefore safer and more efficient to have an automated build and deployment process that, after you merge changes into `master`, can generate the code in the `build` folder automatically, perform any tests or quality checks and, if everything passes, deploy your code to `gh_pages`.
 All these steps taken together are called the build and deployment pipeline.

-### Build automation

-Coming soon

 ### Deployment automation